My Dinner

 Zigeuner Sauce is no longer the politically correct term to refer to this sauce, but Hungarian Style pepper sauce (see below).

 This sauce has a distinct peppery and sweet and sour flavour.
-The texture supposes to be chunky, not fine.
+The texture is supposed to be chunky, not fine.

 Zigeuner Sauce in a frying pan.
 On the top is a chopping board with onions and peppers.
 On the side some gherkins and some parsely.